 Of the 4,300 objects in the collections, about 2,000 were donated to Duplin County by the Cowan family, with most focusing on 19th and 20th century tools and technology that document a history of innovation, resourcefulness, and creativity.
 Objects on display include a diversity of woodworking tools, gardening tools, agricultural implements, items used in a variety of crafts and trades, medical devices, many household artifacts, and an impressive collection of geological specimens.
 Unique items may be encountered onsite, such as a 1930s permanent wave machine, an alternative fuel fan, and a hog oiler.

-The Cowan Museum of History and Science is a department of Duplin County Government.
+The Cowan Museum of History and Science is funded by Duplin County Government and generous grants from the NC Department of Natural and Cultural Resources.